esarf/image-captioning/README.md

 # Neural Image Captioning

 In this project, we propose a deep learning approach to generate automatically the caption of an image.
-Project done as part of the course Deep Learning; Models and Optimization taught by Marco Cuturi (Google Brain).
+Project done as part of the course Deep Learning: Models and Optimization taught by Marco Cuturi (Google Brain).

 **Authors**: [Ryan Boustany](https://github.com/ryanboustany), Emma Sarfati